What it is:

 The multifunction printer/scanner/copier machines will do black/white and color scans quickly.
 It will scan to a flash drive or send scans to a user’s Villa.edu email address.

 Fax service for students, alumni, trustees, and AcademicSHARE users is not currently available on campus.
-For faculty, staff, and administrators, the multifunction printer/scanner/copier will also have faxing capabilities enabled.
+For faculty, staff, and administrators, faxing is available in the Business Office.

 A small number of laptop computers, headphones, and phone chargers are available for students to use within the library.
 Laptop/projector carts, tripods and easels are available for faculty, administration, staff, and student use on campus.
 Off-campus use may be granted on a case-by-case basis.
 Please see the librarian at the circulation desk to borrow these items.
 Items will be lent out on a first-come, first-serve basis, with classroom/group use taking precedence.
 Students borrowing laptops will be required to sign a Library Laptop Computer Sign Out Contract prior to their first use of a laptop.

 Equipment reservations can be made in advance by speaking with a librarian.
 Please note that library staff do not deliver equipment; it must be picked up and returned by the borrower.

-A recording microphone, digital still camera, and digital video camera are available for Animation students to use.
+A variety of other equipment, including microphones, digital still cameras, digital video cameras, and Fire tables are also available for students to use.

 The Library now coordinates all accommodated and make-up tests.

 To be sure that there will be someone in the Library to proctor your test, please use the link below to sign up for a time slot and let us know when you want to take your accommodated or make-up test.
 Please be sure to choose the “Testing Center (Library)” schedule when logging in to be sure you are signing up on the correct calendar.